kevinwang930/kevinwang930.github.io/content/post/java/tomcat.md

 ## Container
-container is an object that can execute requests received from a client, and return responses based on those requests A container may optionally support a pipeline of Valves that processes the request in an order confiugured at runtime, by implementing the pipeline interface as well.
+container is an object that can execute requests received from a client, and return responses based on those requests A container may optionally support a pipeline of Valves that processes the request in an order configured at runtime, by implementing the pipeline interface as well.
-Containers will exist at serverl levels within catlina:
+Containers will exist at several levels within catalina:
 1. engine
 2. host
 3. context
 4. wrapper

-A container may also be associated with a number of support components that provide functionality which may be shared (by attching it to a parent container) or individually customized. the following support components are currently recognized.
+A container may also be associated with a number of support components that provide functionality which may be shared (by attaching it to a parent container) or individually customized. the following support components are currently recognized.
 1. loader
 2. logger
 3. manager  manager for the pool of sessions